The Ultimate Taichung Itinerary for 1-3 days

 An Unmissable Taichung Itinerary for 1, 2 or 3 days: Top Taichung Attractions

-If you’ve just started mapping out your Taiwan trip, make sure to add Taichung to your list of most incredible places to visit in Taiwan because there is an excellent selection of things to do here!
+If you’ve just started mapping out your Taiwan trip, make sure to add Taichung to your 2 week Taiwan itinerary because there is an excellent selection of things to do here!

 Below you’ll find my top recommendations on what to do in Taichung in 1 day or more.
 That said, feel free to tailor this guide to suit your needs and preferences.